taeyoungP/TeamProfile_Generator/README.md

 ```bash
 node index.js
 ```

-After initiating the app with the command, it will prompt the user to provide inputs fro generating html file for team profiles.
+After initiating the app with the command, it will prompt the user to provide inputs for generating html file for team profiles.

 The app always starts with questions for Team Manager's profile.
-After inputing Manager's details, user can add other employee(s)/team member(s), engineer and intern.
+After inputing Manager's details, then user can add other employee(s)/team member(s), such as engineer and intern.

+(User must provide details for every inputs, correct id (digits), and valid email address.)

 After adding all team members, select exit to generate Team Profile html page.